 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires directors and certain officers of the Company, and persons who own more than 10% of the outstanding shares of the Company's Common Stock, to file with the Securities and Exchange Commission (the "SEC") initial reports of ownership and reports of changes in ownership of Common Stock.
 Such persons are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of such reports furnished to the Company by such persons and their written representations that such reports accurately reflect all reportable transactions and holdings, the Company believes that during 2001 all such persons filed such reports on a timely basis.
+Based solely on a review of the copies of such reports furnished to the Company_by such persons and their written representations that such reports accurately reflect all reportable transactions and holdings, the Company believes that during 2002 all such persons filed such reports on a timely basis, except in the following instances: (i) Dennis Reed did not timely file a Form 3 upon becoming a Section 16 reporting person and a Form 4 upon receiving a stock option grant, and (ii) Earl Hines did not timely file a Form 4 to report the receipt of one stock option grant by his spouse in 2002.
+In each case the required form was filed immediately upon discovery of the delinquency.